Introduction

 Serialization (Saving and Loading)

-The datatypes described above have a common interface for data serialization.
+The data types described above have a common interface for data serialization.
 There exists a function called to_json

-common to all classes, that can take a class object and a file name (with or without the full path) to store the data as a JSON
+common to all classes that can take a class object and a file name (with or without the full path) to store the data as a JSON

 file.
 For example, if we have an object called spectrum

-of the data class Spectrum
+of the data class NMRSpectrum1D

-and want to save it as specrum_data.json
+and want to save it as spectrum_data.json

 :